COMMUNICATION & INFORMATION SCIENCES PROGRAMS

 Our professors are invested in student success and their own experiences as professionals are some of their greatest teaching tools.
 Alumnus and retired NFL quarterback Peyton Manning now teaches in the College of Communication and Information, sharing his industry knowledge with students.
 And in our School of Journalism and Media, alumna and Assistant Professor of Practice Brittany Tarwater is a winner of multiple Emmy awards for her storytelling with local news station WVLT for the documentary A Tennessee Waltz: Ray Blanton’s Last Dance.

-With a communication and information sciences degree from UT, you’ll be prepared for what comes after graduation.
-You’ll gain experience with technologies used by Fortune 100 companies and be knowledgeable in advanced instruments such as the Noldus FaceReader and TechSmith Morae, for example.
+In the classroom, you’ll get experience with technologies used by Fortune 100 companies and be knowledgeable in advanced instruments such as the Noldus FaceReader and TechSmith Morae, for example.

 We believe that there is great value in learning about diverse perspectives.
 In Dublin, Ireland, you can explore how everyday cultures impact the ways in which we communicate on a global scale, and when you’re not in class, you can explore places on the Emerald Isle.
 In Prague, you can produce news reports influenced by the teachings of guest instructors from Reuters, which you can add to your portfolio!
 Or maybe you’d rather go to Italy to study advertising while touring Rome’s historic locations.